labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step3.md

 Line 3: "HPQ",45.76,"6/11/2007","09:34.29",0.06,45.80,45.76,45.59,257169
 ```

+Here, we import the `follow` function from our `robust_follow.py` file.
+Then we create a generator object `f` that follows the `stocklog.csv` file.
+We use a `for` loop to iterate over the lines yielded by the generator and print the first three lines.

 ### Experiment 2: Using Timeout

+Let's see how the timeout feature works.
+Run the following code in the Python interpreter:

 ```python
 >>> # Create a generator that will time out after 3 seconds